EncoreTechnologies/blog/content/about/_index.md

 While Eric has incredible experiences in IT and Ops, he quickly realized he had a gap on the Dev side.
 In mid-2016 he hired [Nick Maludy](https://github.com/nmaludy) to manage the DevOps team.
-Nick, a graduate of University of Toledo, comes from a diverse Software Engineering background allowing him to apply best practives form the Software Engineering discipline to the DevOps parctices at Encore.
+Nick, a graduate of University of Toledo, comes from a diverse Software Engineering background allowing him to apply best practices form the Software Engineering discipline to the DevOps parctices at Encore.

 Behind Eric and Nick are a team of great DevOps Engineers including: